BerkeleyLab/Marble/docs/README_fab.txt

 (0.35mm pad).
 Solder mask pad clearance is set to 0.024 mm, allowing 0.152 mm soldermask dams between pads that are separated by 0.200 mm.

-The overall board size is 150 mm x 180 mm, similar to the AMC double-width standard.

-- PCB Material: FR4
-- Soldermask color: Black
-- Silkscreen color: White
-- Copper weight for inner layers is 0.5 oz and for outer layers is 1oz + 0.5oz = 1.5oz

-The SI conversion of the traditional PCB industry unit "1 oz" (really ounce/square-foot) is 305.15 g/m^2.
-That _might_ convert to 34.15 micrometers layer thickness, but only if the copper plating has the density of pure bulk material at 20 C,

 Copper Gerber files, in order: marble-F_Cu.gbr